-In order to maintain SGA recognition, all Recognized Student Organizations (RSOs) must complete an RSO Recognition/Renewal form each Fall Semester.
+In order to maintain SGA recognition, all Recognized Student Organizations (RSOs) must complete an online RSO Recognition/Renewal Form each Fall Semester.
 Prior to submitting the completed RSO Recognition/Renewal form, please review the following:

 All TMCC RSOs must be recognized through SLD office.
 For both recognition and renewal, the RSO's officers and advisor(s) are required to complete online RSO training (through Canvas) and in person trainings each academic year.
 These trainings will occur at the beginning of each fall semester.
 New RSOs and new RSO officers and advisors of existing RSOs, that are in the process of being recognized or assuming leadership roles after the fall semester trainings will complete these trainings in coordination with the SLD office.